akretion/openobject-doc-book-br/3/3_9/index.rst

 .. _ch-configacct:

 ********************************
-Configuring Accounts from A to Z
+Configurando contas de A a Z
 ********************************

  *Accounts must be configured to meet your company's needs.